 August Planting Guide: Tips

-It’s important to remember that in these colder zones you will need to be prepared to protect your crops from cold temperatures.
+It’s important to remember that in these colder zones, you will need to be prepared to protect your crops from cold temperatures.
 If you plant in August you need to be prepared to protect your garden from the cold temperatures that will be arriving in 6 to 8 weeks.

-That doesn’t mean there is nothing to plant in your area, you just need to protect your garden with fabric row covers, hoop houses or cold frames.
+Despite the cold that doesn’t mean there is nothing to plant in your area, you just need to protect your garden with fabric row covers, hoop houses or cold frames.
 You can learn more about these methods for protecting your harvest in these articles: